twolodzko/twolodzko.github.io/_posts/2022-06-05-pipelines.md

 ])
 ```

-This pipeline is an object with the same interface as it's steps, [exposing methods] like
+This pipeline is an object with the same interface as its steps, [exposing methods] like
 `fit`, `transform`, or `predict`.
 When calling `complete_pipeline.fit(X, y)`, the pipeline would call `fit` in `preprocessor` and pass the result as an input to the `fit` method of the `estimator`.
 The objects are Notice that the `fit` method mutates the object, so after calling it, each of the
-steps would be behaving differently then before.
+steps would be behaving differently than before.
 If during preprocessing we used a scaling transformer, it would learn how to scale the data given the training set, so it could apply the
 transformation to new data.
-Calling `fit` on machine learning model, would lead to training it,
+Calling `fit` on the machine learning model would lead to training it,
 so the model can be used for making predictions.

-We need a `fit` method that sets up the pipeline and `transform` or `predict` method that applies it.
+We need a `fit` method that sets up the pipeline and a `transform` or `predict` method that applies it.
-In scikit-learn the objects and so the pipeline are mutable, but it would also be possible to create
+In scikit-learn the objects and so the pipeline is mutable, but it would also be possible to create
-a pipeline in functional programming paradighm.
+a pipeline in a functional programming paradigm.
 The only thing needed would be the support for [first-class functions].
-In such a case, `fit` function would return the predict pipeline build from individual step functions.
+In such a case, the `fit` function would return the predicted pipeline build from individual step functions.
-Such purely functional pipeline could look like in the example below.
+Such a purely functional pipeline could look like in the example below.

 ```python
 def fit(steps, input):